peterhinch/micropython-nano-gui/DRIVERS.md

 [Adafruit 2.9" eInk FeatherWing](https://www.adafruit.com/product/4777) with
 [wiring details](./DRIVERS.md#714-featherwing-wiring) listed below.

-These alternatives behave identically except that the FeatherWing shows a black border around the display.
+In my testing there are differences between these alternatives.
+The FeatherWing shows a black border around the display.
 The reason for this is [unclear](https://github.com/adafruit/Adafruit_CircuitPython_IL0373/issues/11#issuecomment-763704622).

-The breakout has an `ENA` pin which enables the display to be powered down.
+Secondly, while the FeatherWing behaves as expected the image on the flexible display gradually degrades if the display is powered down.
+The white background becomes speckled over a period of a few minutes.

-This facilitates micropower applications: the host shuts down the display before going into deep sleep.
+The interface breakout for the flexible display has an `ENA` pin which enables the display to be powered down.
+This facilitates micropower applications: the host shuts down the display before itself going into deep sleep.

 The driver is cross platform and supports landscape or portrait mode.
 To keep the buffer size down (to 4736 bytes) there is no greyscale support.
-It should be noted that the Adafruit site cautions against refreshing these displays more frequently than every 180s.
-It is [unclear](https://forums.adafruit.com/viewtopic.php?f=19&t=174091) if this is an absolute limit or an average rate.
+It should be noted that the Adafruit site cautions against refreshing the flexible displays more frequently than every 180s.
+This warning does not appear on the FeatherWing pages.
+No reason for the warning is given and it is [unclear](https://forums.adafruit.com/viewtopic.php?f=19&t=174091) if this is an absolute limit or an average rate.

 ##### Wiring

 The [interface schematic is here](https://learn.adafruit.com/assets/86038).
-The drawing title is confusing but I balieve this is the correct schematic.
+The drawing title is confusing but I believe this is the correct schematic.

 The following assumes a Pyboard host.
-Pyboard pin numbers are based on hardware SPI 2 and my arbitrary choice of GPIO.
+Pyboard pin numbers are based on hardware SPI 2 and an arbitrary choice of GPIO.
 All may be changed and soft SPI may be used.

 | Pyb |  Breakout |